 The reserve covers about 2043 square kilometers and has a semi-arid climate with one rainy season annually.
 Pin Upe Reserve joins a series of two other protected areas Mount Elgon National Park and Bokora Wildlife Reserve managed by the Uganda Wildlife Authority (UWA).

 In 1958, the southern section of Pian Upe Wildlife Reserve was gazette as the Debasien Animal Sanctuary.
 In 1994, the area northward was expanded and renamed Pian Upe Game Reserve following a threat when the Government established a project just south of Girik River for agricultural production.

-Pian is a name to a subgroup or clan among the Karamojong people of northeastern Uganda who are predominantly pastoralists who live a very traditional lifestyle.
-The group is mainly found in Nakapiripirit district.
+Pian is a name for a subgroup or clan among the Karamojong people of northeastern Uganda who are predominantly pastoralists who live a very traditional lifestyle.
+The group is mainly found in the Nakapiripirit district.

 On the other hand, it is suggested that these two tribes use the words Pian and UUpe respectively to connote “The land of endless plains”.

 Having been categorized as a wildlife reserve this is one of Uganda’s best-kept conservation areas.
 Pian Upe Game Reserve headquarters is about 8-9 hours’ drive from Kampala-Uganda’s capital and just 2 ½ hours’ drive from the spectacular Sipi Falls in Kapchorwa district on the edges of Mount Elgon.

 On a trip to Africa’s true wilderness in Kidepo, a visit to the Pian Upe Wildlife Reserve is a perfect break.
 The Reserve can be accessed either after a visit to Kidepo via northern Uganda or after a visit to Mount Elgon National Park through Eastern Uganda.